PennLINC/PennLINC.github.io/docs/meta-analysis/setup.md

 Once these details have been sorted, here are the steps to preregistration on PROSPERO:
 1. In the Google Drive folder, create a draft for PROSPERO pre-registration using this [example](https://docs.google.com/document/d/1ew8RTarLlr7mrg6kflPn-7utQVlnkslRxu4juigHl2A/edit?usp=sharing).
 2. Author affiliations and e-mail addresses would be needed during this stage.
 3. After, go to https://www.crd.york.ac.uk/prospero/ to fill in the information and submit.
-This should be done under Ted’s account.
+This should be done under Ted's account.